ymy4323460/ymy4323460.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Mengyue Yang is a third-year Ph.D. student in the Department of Computer Science at University College London (UCL), advised by Professor [Jun Wang](http://www0.cs.ucl.ac.uk/staff/jun.wang/).
 She was a research intern at ByteDance Research, Microsoft and DIDI AI Labs.
 Prior to UCL, she received an M.S. degree in Computer Science from the University of Chinese Academy of Sciences.
 Her research interests lie on Causal Representation Learning, Reinforcement Learning and Recommendation Systems.

-Currently, she is working on solving challenge problems in causal reinforcement learning.
+Currently, she is working on solving challenging problems in causal reinforcement learning.